 Bowel Cancer Awareness Month – be aware of symptoms and take part in screening if eligible

-This leaflet is for transgender, non-binary and gender fluid service users in Northern Ireland.
+This leaflet for transgender, non-binary and gender fluid service users outlines four of the adult screening programmes available in Northern Ireland and how to access them.

 This leaflet provides information on further investigations participants may require, including colonoscopy.